 Yes, kids sizes, too.
 The one my 5-year-old had was quite big.
 It’s not necessary on the boat, but at the swim stops they can come in handy.

 If you have a snorkel with you, of course.
 I don’t know if they have them on board or not.

 How do you get into the water?

-At the back of the boat there is a set of stairs.
+At the back of the boat, there is a set of stairs.
 Three sets, actually.
 Diving is also possible.
 There’s a slide which is set up at the second stop.
-This isn’t a good idea for young children; not only is it steep, it also ends at the opposite side of the boat.
+This isn’t a good idea for young children; not only is it steep, but it also ends at the opposite side of the boat.
 If you are alone with the kids it’s not recommended.
-But it’s great for older kids, teenagers and adults.
+But it’s great for older kids, teenagers, and adults.

 What do I need to take with me?